JustAzul/BluebotFree/README.md

 # BluebotFree
-Starter/Free version of my Cardsets/LevelUp bot; really basic and NOT RECOMMENDED for those who already owns that sort of service.
+Free version of my Cardsets/LevelUp bot; really basic and NOT RECOMMENDED for those who already owns that sort of service.

+If you're grateful for what i'm doing, please consider donating.
+Even $1 is highly appreciated and shows that you care.
+Thank you!

 * This script works with TF2 Keys only !
 ## Features: